mdhenriksen/AppAssignment/README.md

 * https://bindapi.herokuapp.com/owner/[ID] (POST: Owner to specific company)
 * https://bindapi.herokuapp.com/update/[ID] (PUT: Company with the company id)

+**ID's:** ID's for testing; 499, 450, 502.
+Other ID's can also be found in the frontend by their id in the URL.

 ### cURL format
 The curl takes JSON formatted data.
 The owners can't be accessed by cURL or the frontend, but are stored in the database with a reference to the company they belong to.